My dear friends,

 Why do I do this?

 If you read the introduction to my blog, you will see that I describe myself as caring for truth, justice, and solutions.
 I am not a politician, nor am I even a UK citizen.
 Thus as far as I can tell, I stand to gain nothing for myself by arguing for this cause.
 In fact, not only is my boss from the EU (Belgium even), he is also very pro-EU, and I believe he has even read this blog.
 So it could be argued that I am risking my personal relations with my superiors and possibly even my job for arguing against his position.
 I would personally follow his reasoning and respect his reasons for being pro-EU, but that doesn’t mean I will agree with him.

 In another article, I attempted to list out the myths and fear-mongering of those who would have the UK stay in the EU.
 However, in addition to such defensive measures, it is also important to be able to present a positive case for Brexit, good reasons why the UK should leave the EU.
 I shall continue to lay out reasons why it is not good for just the UK, but good also for other countries, both inside and outside the EU, for the UK to give up its membership of the European Union.

 Critique of the institution that is the European Union is severely understated.
 We are frequently sold the benefits or costs of the leaving/staying in the EU, but the question is almost never asked: what’s wrong with the EU?
 Most reasonable people would agree that there is nothing intrinsically wrong with independence, but is there anything intrinsically wrong with the EU?
-In my blog, I attempt to lay out some of the fundamental problems with the EU, the principles that defy principle ethics as well as practical outcomes.
+In this blog, I attempt to lay out some of the fundamental problems with the EU, the principles that defy principle ethics as well as practical outcomes.